 Newcastle NSW, Bachelor of Medical Radiation Science – Diagnostic Radiography

 Having a driving force such as the Pinnacle Foundation behind you is an unparalleled experience, one which embeds within you a determination to change the world.
-The support and encouragement that the Foundation seemingly inexhaustibly grants you, in conjunction with the sense of self-worth it reinstates within you, affords young LGBT+ people such as myself the means to embrace their future and become someone of value.
+The support and encouragement that the Foundation seemingly inexhaustibly grants you, in conjunction with the sense of self-worth it reinstates within you, affords young LGBTIQ+ people such as myself the means to embrace their future and become someone of value.

 Sydney, NSW, Bachelor of Social Science